DLXPlugins/highlight-and-share/readme.txt

 2. Brand Colors With Icons Only.
 3. Purple Theme.
 There are several themes to choose from.
 4. Inline Highlighting Example with Purple Theme.
+5. Circular Theme.
+6. Circular Glass Theme.

 == Changelog ==

+= 3.5.0 =
+* Released 2021-05-29
+* Added two new themes: circular, and circular glass.
+* Added two new social networks: Odnoklassniki and VKontakte.
+* Fixed SVG bug on the front-end where it could cause extra space at the bottom of a theme.

 = 3.4.1 =
 * Released 2021-04-08